DJ5harma/WebRTCPeerVideoCallApp/Readme.md

 - Go to a specific room with a username and connect with your friend in a p2p Video call.
 - Drag and resize your and your friend's live-video.
+- Chat with your peer in a side-panel which you can hide with a button.

 (I felt like explaining the whole theory (what I know atleast) down below cause.... why not?)